alleyinteractive/wp-asset-manager/README.md

 _Attributes_

-💡 Override global attributes, or those defined via `am_define_symbol`, by passing a new value to `am_use_symbol`; removed it entirely by passing a falsy value.
+💡 Override global attributes, or those defined via `am_define_symbol`, by passing a new value to `am_use_symbol`; remove it entirely by passing a falsy value.

 _SVG Sizing_